OcteraIS/Onboarding/README.md

 - CSC581C: Topics in Artificial Intelligence
 - Every semester you should register for CSC 599, the Master's thesis.
 Do this even if you are "done" with courses.

 And others as you (and I) see fit.
-There is a breadth requirement as well but I have no idea how that works yet, to be honest.
 Check with the graduate handbook.
-I think these courses should cover the breadth.

 ### Useful online courses
 * https://www.coursera.org/learn/statistical-inferences